tienducitt/slide/postgres-internals/slide/PITCHME.md

 ```
 ---

-## Scan without the same other with index
+## Scan with the same other with index
 ```sql
 EXPLAIN ANALYSE SELECT * FROM uploaded_tracking_numbers WHERE tracking_list_id = 95 AND active = true ORDER BY tracking_list_id, active LIMIT 1;
                  QUERY PLAN